AndersDeath/diary2/README.md

 # 03 July 2022 - Sunday - Yerevan

 I was in horrible condition this morning.
 Unluckly I have not rested this night properly.
 I this it happened because of 13 kilometers walking yesteday.
 However I started porper preparations to IELST.
 Since it's very important for me.

+# 04 July 2022 - Monday - Yerevan

+We came back to our first apartments.
+Honestly its nice place